tichaonax/esp8266-react-scheduler/README.md

 This will allow you to do all the device configuration of the remote device from the device with more memory with the remote device doing the authentication if enabled.

+When configuring a remote device, its ip address will show on the top that way you know you are configuring a remote device and not the local device.

 ### Automation information
 ```
 This simple app allows user to control a switch through a simple schedule.
 It comes with default